-KJM9240 – Mass spectrometry
+KJM9240 – Mass Spectrometry

 Schedule, syllabus and examination date

-On succesful completion of this course:
+On successful completion of this course:

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.